June 8, Reading 2 – Joel 3

 There will always be snakes and wolves who deceive and rend and tear.

-The message of God’s word, to us and to the world around us, is that there is hope and life and love ONLY BECAUSE Jesus came and took the punishment for our own sin on Himself.
+The message of God’s word, to us and to the world around us, is that there is hope and love ONLY BECAUSE Jesus came and took the punishment for our own sin on Himself.

 We all deserve the just punishment for our sin.